 The FCC grants broadcast licenses to television stations for terms of up to eight years.
 Broadcast licenses are of paramount importance to the operations of television stations.
 The Communications Act requires the FCC to renew a licensee's broadcast license if the FCC finds that: (i) the station has served the public interest, convenience and necessity; (ii) there have been no serious violations of either the Communications Act or the FCC's rules and regulations; and (iii) there have been no other violations which, taken together, would constitute a pattern of abuse.
 Historically the FCC has renewed broadcast licenses in substantially all cases.
 While we are not currently aware of any facts or circumstances that might prevent the renewal of our stations' licenses at the end of their respective license terms, we cannot provide any assurances that any license will be renewed.
-Our failure to renew any licenses upon the expiration of any license is automatically extended pending the FCC's processing of a renewal application.
+Our failure to renew any licenses upon the expiration of any license term could have a material adverse effect on our business.
+Under the Communications Act, the term of a broadcast license is automatically extended pending the FCC's processing of a renewal application.
 For further information regarding the expiration dates of our stations' current licenses and renewal application status, see the table under the heading "Markets and Stations."